 7. Sexuality Education (SEd) lessons are taught as part of CCE (FTGP) at Primary 5 and 6.
 In SEd, students learn to understand the physiological, social and emotional changes they experience as they mature, develop healthy and rewarding relationships including those with members of the opposite sex, and make wise, informed and responsible decisions on sexuality matters.

-8. Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.
+8. Parents may opt their children out of the Growing Years Programme, and/or supplementary sexuality education programme by MOE-approved external providers.

 9. Parents who wish to opt their children out of the Sexuality Education lessons need to opt out via Parent’s Gateway.
 This is to be done and submitted by 15/02/2023.